Heat kernel analysis on diamond fractals: Generalized diamond fractals

 A generalized diamond fractal of parameters $\mcJ$ and $\mcN$ will arise as the inverse (projective) limit of the above-mentioned inverse system.
 In this way, the limit space $(F_\infty,\mu_\infty)$ is equipped with a family of measurable ``projection mappings'', $\Phi_i\colon F_\infty\to F_i$, that will play a major role in the construction of the associated diffusion process.

-To fully realize a diamond fractal as a metric measure space, we discuss in the next paragraph the metric that naturally comes along with the inverse limit construction.
+To fully realize a diamond fractal as a metric measure space, we briefly discuss in the next paragraph the metric that naturally comes along with the inverse limit construction.